Gelsleichter/Auto-Arima-for-multiple-time-series/README.md

 # Auto-Arima-for-multiple-time-series
-Auto Arima for multiple time series
+This script provides Auto Arima for multiple time series in R language.
+The data is simulated.